the-last-one-left/YeylandWutani/Security/README.md

 # Security

-Security assessment, threat detection, and compliance tools for Microsoft 365 environments.
+Security assessment, threat detection, and compliance tools for Microsoft 365 and Windows file systems.

 ---